Event industry

 • User-friendly interface.

-• Integrates well with Facebook events so people can make a purchase without leaving Facebook.
-However, this only works for the most simple events.
+• Integrates well with Facebook Events, allowing people to buy tickets without leaving Facebook.
+However, this works best for simpler events.

 • It’s great for SEO and integrates well with social media.